by Nebula Haze

 In the vegetative stage a marijuana plant really does grow like a weed!
 It can recover from a lot even if you mess up!
 You can almost even think of it as a regular houseplant, just a really fast growing one!

-At this point your main job is to water your plants (or give them water if you're in hydro).
-Unless growing in super soil, you should also be checking the pH regularly, as this will prevent most nutrient problems.
-If you are using nutrients, try to give plain water at least once every other watering.
+At this point your main job is to water your plants and check the pH regularly (to prevent nutrient problems).
+If you are using high levels of nutrients and supplements, try to give plain water sometimes to prevent nutrient build-up.

-When it comes to nutrients, follow the nutrient schedule or recommended dosage for "vegetative" growth.
-However, it's a good idea to start at half strength at first since most nutrient recommendations are a bit too strong for marijuana.
+When it comes to nutrients, follow the nutrient schedule or recommended dosage for “vegetative” growth.
+However, it’s a good idea to start at half-strength at first since most nutrient recommendations are a bit too strong for marijuana right away.

 When the top inch feels dry to the touch, water your plants well and remove runoff water.
-If using nutrients, add them to your water every other watering.
+Avoid watering too often!

 Plants in the vegetative stage only grow stems and leaves, no buds!